GradVizor/rhino_six_dof_arm/README.md

 3) Simulation environment is Gazebo Classic for testing algorithms. (currently developing the project for Gazebo Sim (fortress))

-4) Custom ros2_control hardware interfaces for precise motor control.
+4) Utilized joint_trajectory_controller in ros2_control for seamless joint control.

 # Directory Structure